You can now add and configure table visualizations in your Stories!

 Change column widths

-Tip: You can also adjust the column widths once you’ve added the table into your Story!
+Tip: You can also adjust the column widths once you’ve added the table to your Story!

 Add hierarchies